 These would take adult supervision to make, but would be great for selling at street fairs or school events.

-7) Dog Collars
+7) Dog or Cat Collars

 8) Slime (of all kinds!)